 This tutorial shows how to import CSV/Excel file into AccountEdge Pro 2015.
 We will use CSV2OFX utility.

 AccountEdge Pro 2015 imports OFX files, but doesn't import CSV/Excel file with transactions.
-To import a CSV file we're gonna first convert to OFX file, using utility, called CSV2OFX from ProperSoft.
+To import a CSV file we're gonna first convert to OFX file, using the utility, called CSV2OFX from ProperSoft.

-There are several tins to watch for first.
+There are several things to watch for first.
 Amount of your CSV file: expenses should be negative and payments to the account should be positive.
 If it's Checking Account or Credit Card, for both cases Amount for expenses, withdrawals from the Account, like when you buy something with Credit Card - it's an expense - this Amount should be negative and payments to the Account - deposits - they should be positive.

 On the right side, you can select Target.
 It has different software.
 For AccountEdge we just select Regular OFX file.
 You can select Account Type, Account #, Currency, even enter Balance on the OFX file.
-Usually, list tins are not so important, but you can set them.
+Usually, list things are not so important, but you can set them.

 Go back to AccountEdge, look for 'Bank Register' and click on it.